 Blog

 What does federated mean?
-Federation refers to group of entities that are independent yet united under a central organization.
-Learn how that meaning applies to search, identity, and databases.
+Learn how that federation applies to search, identity, and databases.

 Federation, in the highest-level definition, is a group of entities that are independent yet united under a central organization.
 Think of it in terms of politics: It’s like a collection of towns that have autonomy over how they rule themselves individually but agree to a certain set of standards and policies for the overall state or country they belong to.
 When it comes to technology, federation has a similar definition but relating to independent systems rather than governments.